learn-co-curriculum/devise_readme/README.md

 Handles blocking a user's access after a certain number of attempts.
 Lockable accepts two different strategies to unlock a user after they're blocked: email and time.
 The former will send an email to the user when the lock happens, containing a link to unlock their account.
 The second will unlock the user automatically after some configured time (e.g., two hours).
 It's also possible to set up Lockable to use both email and time strategies.

 ### [omniauthable]

-Honestly, this one doesn't give you a whole lot more than OmniAuth already does.
+This one doesn't give you a whole lot more than OmniAuth already does.
 It does set some (but not all!) of the routes for you.
 That's a nice touch.

 ## Typical Setup
 Add Devise to your Gemfile:
 ```ruby
 gem 'devise'